mightymo77/Nestopia-Cheat-Code-Pack/README.md

 u/popo31477.

 To use this pack:
-- Extract the .xml files to  go your \FCEUX\Cheats.
+- Extract the .xml files to \Nestopia\Cheats.
-- Open a game in FCEUX, go to Options > Cheats > Import.
+- Open a game in Nestopia, go to Options > Cheats > Import.
 - Browse to the \Cheats directory and find the matching .xml file.